ammarhakim/gkylzero/README.md

 ### Specifying/building dependencies

-GkeyllZero has a few dependencies (e.g. OpenBLAS, SuperLU).
+GkeyllZero has a few dependencies (e.g. OpenBLAS, SuperLU, MPI (optional)).
 If you are on a cluster some or all of these libraries are likely already installed.
-To install dependencies (either all or the ones your cluster doesn't have) use the ```mkdeps.sh``` script in ```install-deps``` as follows:
+To install dependencies (either all or the ones your cluster doesn't have) use the ```mkdeps.sh``` script in ```install-deps``` as
+follows:
 ```
 cd install-deps
 ./mkdeps.sh --build-openblas=yes --build-superlu=yes